Platform.sh User Documentation

 host_mapped: false

-url: 'mysql://user:@database.internal:3306/main'
+url: 'mysql://user:@mariadb.internal:3306/main'

-With this example, you can connect to the database relationship with the user user, an empty password, and the database name main (from the path).
+With this example, you can connect to the mariadb relationship with the user user, an empty password, and the database name main (from the path).
 The url property shows a full database connection that can be used from your app.

 Note that the information about the relationship can change when an app is redeployed or restarted or the relationship is changed.
 So your apps should only rely on the PLATFORM_RELATIONSHIPS environment variable directly rather than hard coding any values.